Space for Ourselves: A Writing Group for People Living with Illness (in progress)

 The Powerful Narrative: A Writing Workshop

-We had a terrific group of writers at Wildacres Retreat Center in September.
+My husband Bill and I had a terrific group of writers at Wildacres Retreat Center in September for our fourth Powerful Narrative Writing Workshop retreat.

 Farther Along: Writing Toward Reflection, Self-Awareness, and Healing

-Carol Henderson Workshops LLC, Project Compassion, Duke Health and Home Care, Heartland Hospice, Hospice of Wake County, Chapel of the Cross Episcopal Church, Sandra Jarr, and the Inavale Foundation presented an exploration of how writing can help manage the pain of grief by awakening new personal awareness and offering transformational shifts in perspective in oneself and others.
-A day-long symposium for both lay people and professionals.
-Thursday, May 16, 2013.
+I was happy to have a combination of funding sources making this symposium possible.
+It was a “joint production” of Carol Henderson Workshops LLC, Project Compassion, Duke Health and Home Care, Heartland Hospice, Hospice of Wake County, Chapel of the Cross Episcopal Church, Sandra Jarr, and the Inavale Foundation.
+The workshop led participants to explore the ways writing can help manage the pain of grief–by awakening new personal awareness and offering transformational shifts in perspective in oneself and others.
+It was a day-long symposium for both lay people and professionals.
+(May, 2013).

-Some of the women who are part of the Farther Along group gathered with participants to write in the morning symposium and for readings and a panel discussion in the afternoon.
+A 2-session symposium held in Salisbury, N.C.
+Some of the women who are part of the Farther Along Group gathered with participants to write in the morning session and later, for readings and a panel discussion in the afternoon.
 Phyllis Keels of Salisbury wrote about the symposium: “The exercises, at first blush, seemed easy, but they were so much harder than I thought.
 Hard in a good way.
 They helped me process aspects of my daughter’s death in a new and healing way.
 Thank you for doing what you do.
 You are making a difference in people’s lives–namely mine.”
+The symposium was sponsored by The Michael Yang Foundation and hosted by the Literary Book Post.
+(April, 2013)

-Sandra Rogers (left), who checked Farther Along out of her local library 5 times, with Beverly Burton, the mother in the Farther Along group who organized the Salisbury symposium.
+Sandra Rogers (left), checked out Farther Along from her local library five times.
+On her left is Beverly Burton, a member of our Farther Along Group, who organized the Salisbury symposium.

 Writing Toward Healing: A Weekend of Writing Workshops